The Post-Covid World

 Even as the overall online food delivery space saw funding fall by 21% in 2019, the popularity of virtual kitchens only increased.
 They received nearly $520M in funding, up 12.5x compared to a year earlier.

 Kitopi, a UAE-based delivery kitchen that sources, cooks, and delivers online orders on behalf of partner restaurants, raised a $60M Series B in February 2020 to fuel its US expansion.
+The company raised an additional $415M in a Series C round in July 2021.

 Additionally, hotelier Accor and retail group Simon Property partnered with SBE Entertainment as well as Kalanick’s CloudKitchens to open more than 100 virtual kitchens in the US by 2021.